-For Good Causes is currently live as a redemption option with a number of UK retailers including the largest cashback site, Quidco, with over 7.5 million customers, but we envisage establishing this new CSR service widely across the loyalty industry in the UK and internationally.
+For Good Causes is currently live as a redemption option with a number of UK retailers including Vodafone, one of the worlds largest telco’s, Quidco, with over 7.5 million customers, Lloyds Bank and a variety of employee benefits schemes such as Sodexo and Perkbox but we envisage establishing this new CSR service widely across the loyalty industry in the UK and internationally.

 We’re having great engagement with some of the largest brands and loyalty programme operators in the UK – and are very open for further discussions now.
 Our simple API integration means the implementation can be straight forward, swift and low cost.
 And after all, enabling your customer to donate their points to the causes they love has got to be better than upsetting them by allowing those points to expire.

 But will retailers and other brands operating loyalty programmes not be concerned about missing out on the breakage of unused points, which allows them to credit back liabilities on the balance sheet?